fetsh/theoldreader-api/README.md

 `call` will filter your options to include only those listed in specification for the given endpoint.

-`call` accepts endpoints from `Theoldreader::Api::ENDPOINTS.keys` as its first
+`call` accepts endpoints from `Theoldreader::Api::ENDPOINTS.keys` as its first argument.

 `Theoldreader::Api::ENDPOINTS` includes all available methods from Theoldreader's API (with 'reader/api/0/' being left out), except those three wich returns specific atom feeds (https://theoldreader.com/reader/atom/...).
 You can access them if you want with `call!`